semrush/intergalactic/website/docs2/components/input-phone/input-phone.md

 This option is most suitable when collecting phone numbers from users in one or a limited number of countries.

-@table-caption States for the case when both country and phone number format are known
+Table: States for the case when both country and phone number format are known

 | Countries number   | Normal                 | Focus               | Filled               |
 | ------------------ | ---------------------- | ------------------- | -------------------- |